-It used to be difficult for me to manage my time well.
-There was little use for the planner, I would forget to submit an assignment now and then, and I would be late to meetings no matter how well I planned.
+I needed help managing my time well.
+There needed to be more benefits for the planner, I would forget to submit an assignment now and then, and I would be late to meetings no matter how well I planned.
 Knowing I had only four years left in college forced me to learn quickly.
 Organizing my time, prioritizing my study, and studying more efficiently allowed me to learn quickly.
 In the process, I have learned some life-changing study techniques.
 Here are the Top 5 Best Study Tips for College Students.

 The following post is divided into two parts to help you prepare for a better study session and to help you study better.
-Whenever you plan, plan, plan, and execute accordingly, you are more likely to succeed.
+You are more likely to succeed whenever you plan, plan, and execute accordingly.
 These tips focus on ways to be more effective at planning and achieving.

-Studying effectively will ensure you do exceptionally well in your college courses by minimizing the amount of stress you experience.
+Studying efficiently will ensure you do exceptionally well in your college courses by minimizing the stress you experience.
 After applying some of these tips, you will notice a noticeable difference in your grades.
 We’re talking college study tips today.

 Be honest with yourself.
 In the absence of a plan, nothing happens.
-In recent months, I have fallen into the habit of time blocking.
-This is one of my favorite methods of staying on task because I block out time for specific tasks.
+In recent months, I have fallen into the habit of time-blocking.
+It is one of my favorite methods of staying on task because I block out time for specific tasks.

-For planning my time in the past, I used Google Sheets (instead of Excel).
+I used Google Sheets (instead of Excel) to plan my time in the past.
 Now instead of using Google Sheets, I use Google Calendar.
 Because of the flexibility within Google Calendar, I switched to it.
 An event can be moved to another day or time with ease.

 Read More | 4 Best Books to Read For College Students

-You will have more work to do later if you waste time doing other things.
+If you waste time doing other things, you will have more work to do later.
 Every time you study, keep your focus by making a promise to yourself.
 Then you will get back to work if you get distracted.
-People can get distracted by their phones, friends, and even family members.
+People can get distracted by their phones, friends, and family.

 As soon as I start studying, I will randomly think about something I should do.
-In that case, I will think it over for 10-15 minutes in my head, and I may even check my phone.
+In that case, I will think it over for 10-15 minutes, and I may even check my phone.
 The habit is awful, but there are ways to minimize the difficulties.
 There will always be wandering thoughts.
 Your focus is what matters.

 There is no one else like you.
 Everyone is trying to get good grades the same way you are.
 Maintaining a schedule that suits you is very important.
 You will raise your GPA if you use these tips.